-Occupational disease is a major risk for workers worldwide.
+An occupational disease is a risk for workers worldwide.
 In the United States alone, it affects an estimated 13 million workers.
 These disorders occur when work-related agents — which can be biological, mechanical, chemical or physical — breach the protective barrier of the skin.
 The most common forms of occupational skin disease include dermatitis, skin cancer, mechanical injuries to the skin and skin infections.

 Skin conditions are common in painters and decorators.

 An effective workplace risk assessment should take into account:

 Gloves for hand protection are recommended when working with paints, adhesives, epoxy resins and other hazardous chemicals.
 Cloth gloves should be avoided when working with plasters and other corrosives, as these are inadequate for protection.
 Hard hats, work boots, protective clothing and masks also increase general worker safety.